 School Meals- making the right choices...

-Please see below for the school lunch menu running from 20th April 2022 through to October 2023 half term.
+Please see below for the school lunch menu running from April 2023 to October 2023.

 School meals are cooked on the premises and there are always four choices of lunch, three of which are hot meals and one cold (school packed lunch) option.
-There is always at least two vegetarian choices.
+There are always at least two vegetarian choices.
 We also offer a jacket potato option each day.
+Children choose their lunch option at registration, so please ensure you have agreed with your child what they should be having on the day, so their order goes through correctly.
+Parents are unable to choose for their child in advance.

 School meals for all children in reception and KS1 are free.